chazcb/jasper-client/README.md

 # Otto

-A fork of the popular Jasper voice computing platform with a focus on:
+A fork of the Jasper voice computing platform with a focus on:

  - Decoupling audio input processing, voice output and conversation handlers
  - Removal of features not required for the above to run (wifi setup, sudo, etc.)